All Products

 Introduction

-In the provisioned mode, you can manage the allocation and release of function instances.
+In provisioned mode, you are in charge of the allocation and release of function instances.
 Provisioned instances are retained unless you release them.
-Provisioned instances take precedence over on-demand instances.
-If provisioned instances are not enough to process all requests, Function Compute allocates on-demand instances to process the remaining requests.
+Invocation requests are preferentially distributed to provisioned instances.
+If provisioned instances are not enough to process all requests, Function Compute allocates on-demand instances to process the excess ones.
 For more information about how to delete a provisioned instance, see Configure auto scaling rules.

 Note